 Self care is extremely important for maintaining a healthy mind body and soul.
 When we value and look after ourselves we are more likely to make healthier choices, in turn, improving our health and maintaining a sense of wellbeing.
 Not all types of self care will resonate with everyone but I hope some of these examples will help improve your health and wellbeing and encourage you to make yourself your number one priority!

-If you are looking for ways to introduce some self care into your normal routine, why not check out my 30 day self care challenge.
+If you are looking for ways to introduce some self care into your normal routine, why not check out my 30 day self care challenge or my Self care Sunday post.
 A sure fire way to get you feeling refreshed and back in control.

 If you want to focus on becoming the best, happiest version of yourself, subscribe to the blog below or follow me on your favourite social meadia.